taylordotfish/pyrcb/README.md

 `listen_async(callback=None, async_events=True)`
 The same as `listen()`, except messages are received on a separate thread.
 This method is non-blocking and calls the optional function `callback` when connecion to the IRC server is lost.
-The thread started by this method will not keep the program running, so something else needs to.
+The thread started by this method is a daemon thread and will thus not keep the program running.

 `is_alive()`
 Returns whether or not the IRC bot is connected to the IRC server.
-If you need infinite loops, use `while bot.is_alive():` instead of `while True:`, so the loop will stop when connection to the IRC server is lost.
+If you need infinite loops, use `while bot.is_alive():` instead of `while True:`, so the loop will stop when connection to the server is lost.